Don’t leave it till the middle of the autumn term to check when you need to get your application in.

 Don’t leave it till the middle of the autumn term to check when you need to get your application in.

-Don’t leave it till the middle of the autumn term to check when you need to get your application in.
 Most graduate schemes at investment banks open in August or September, and some close in late October/early November.

-Bank of America is among the banks that recruit graduates on a first-come first-served basis.
-Not all recruit graduates in this way; some prefer to wait for their deadlines before sorting through all applications at the same time.
+Some banks recruit graduates on a first-come first-served basis, while some prefer to wait for their deadlines before sorting through all applications at the same time.
 However, as these deadlines can fall as early as October, that doesn't mean you can wait around.

 Summer internship recruitment tends to follow a similar timetable as graduate recruitment, though some banks have later deadlines for these.
 Most investment banks fill the majority of graduate scheme positions via their internship schemes.
 Therefore, if you want a banking job you need to start applying in the month or so before you begin your penultimate year at university.